-Biogas is another bio-based technology that harnesses natural sources and processes to produce energy.
+Biogas is another bio-based technology that harnesses natural sources and processes to produce renewable energy.
 Animal wastes such as cow manure naturally give off methane as they breakdown.
-Animal wastes can be processed in an anaerobic (air-free) digester, producing high-grade methane which is used to power modified natural gas engines and generate electricity.
-The process also upgrades the fertilizer potential of the manure, too!
+Animal wastes can be processed in an anaerobic (air-free) digester, producing biogas, containing methane, which is used to power modified natural gas engines and generate electricity.
+The process also improves the fertilizer potential of the manure, too!

-Biogas facilities are also sited at landfills, taking advantage of the methane potential of organic wastes that are breaking down.
-Landfills are already responsible for capturing and eliminating methane— a typical practice is burning off the methane, producing the tall flames you sometimes see at landfill.
-Waste to methane energy plants go a step further, utilizing much of the same manure to methane technologies to harness that methane, turning trash into electricity.
+Biogas facilities are also sited at landfills, taking advantage of the methane potential of organic wastes that are being broken down.
+Landfills are already responsible for capturing and eliminating methane— a typical practice involve burning off the methane, producing the tall flames you sometimes see at landfill.
+Waste-to-methane energy plants go a step further, utilizing much of the same manure to methane technologies to harness that methane, turning trash into electricity.
 See all Bioenergy Members

 Biogas in Vermont

-Nationally-recognized Vermont “Cow Power” manure-to-methane projects have highlighted the potential for this technology in our dairy-heavy state, while supplying communities with renewable energy, one cow at a time.
-Currently CVPS and GMP customers can opt to get a percentage of their electricity from manure-to-methane projects, with participating farms being added each year.
+Vermont currently has more digesters per dairy farm than any other state in the US.
+Nationally-recognized Vermont “Cow Power” manure-to-methane projects have highlighted the potential for this technology in our dairy-focused agricultural state, while supplying communities with renewable energy, one cow at a time.
+Currently GMP customers can opt to get a percentage of their electricity from manure-to-methane projects, with participating farms being added each year.
 Waste-to-methane projects are also well under way, with Washington Electric Cooperative’s 8 MW Coventry plant currently providing two thirds of their electrical capacity.
-Carbon Harvest’s recently opened Brattleboro waste-to-methane project sequesters excess carbon dioxide and heat from methane combustion— feeding algae and powering a greenhouse that hopes to produces future feedstocks for biodiesel.

 Across the state, innovative systems and projects are being put in place to harvest this pre-existing form of energy, with many utility customers already plugged in and powered up.